yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Does your brand communicate a clear and focused market position?
+Does your brand communicate a clear and focused positioning statement that defines its place in the market?

 Why It Matters:

-Positioning helps users and AI systems categorize the brand correctly.
+Positioning helps AI systems understand where the brand belongs within a category.

 ---